Kong/docs.konghq.com/src/gateway/reference/nginx-directives.md

 Nginx configuration and launch {{site.base_gateway}} using your customized template.

-- You need to embed {{site.base_gateway}} in an already running OpenResty instance, you can reuse Kong's generated configuration and include it in your existing configuration.
+- You need to embed {{site.base_gateway}} in an already running OpenResty instance, you can reuse {{site.base_gateway}}'s generated configuration and include it in your existing configuration.

 ### Custom Nginx templates